-Students at Holy Angels and Immaculate Conception should not arrive earlier than 7:30 a.m. (or 7:15 a.m. at IC) as there is no supervision on the playground until that time.
+Students at Immaculate Conception should not arrive earlier than 7:20 a.m. as there is no supervision on the playground until that time.
 The bell rings at 7:45 a.m.; however, school begins at 7:50 a.m.

 Each student is expected to attend school regularly and on time.
 Once children get off the bus or arrive on the grounds, they may not leave the grounds for any reason without the permission of the principal.
-On inclement weather days, students are to report to the cafeteria upon arriving at school.